 So, how do you get started?
 Decide which model you want to purse and then take action.
 To be a syndicator you’ll first need some “proof” to show the banks that you’re the real deal not just some poser.
 They’ll require some sort of proof of funds.
 You can get this letter or proof of funds from the hedge fund that has agreed to look at your deals.
 Like any good syndicator, I urge you to first build your buyers list.
 The buyer will tell you exactly what they want and then it’s your job to start calling portfolio lenders – small banks and credit unions- to find it.
 You can also try the disposition departments at REIT’s.

 If you’re going to be a rehabber, pick your market, build your team on the ground, get your cash investors and/or line of credit together and contact the portfolio lenders to see what you can get.
 Typically, you cannot cherry pick, you have to take the whole chunk of properties.
 Immediately start marketing to investors who want “turnkey” investment properties – already rehabbed, tenanted and maybe even Section 8 approved.

 My best advice is hone your strategy and BE PROFESSIONAL.
 You’re not dealing with some schmo that’s in foreclosure because he got a 100% negative amortization loan, you’re dealing with PROFESSIONALS who DO NOT want to waste their time.
 Don’t use a ridiculous email address and solidify your relationships before you start marketing the portfolios.
 If you get an interested buyer can you imagine how fast you’ll lose your credibility if you can’t deliver?

 OK, so that’s the very high level low down on the bulk REO strategy.
-I know this is a hot topic and MANY people have questions so I’m doing an in-depth virtual class on this topic this month.
+Check out this video for more info on bulk reo.